Free content. It is a wonderful thing, right? Maybe.

 Read the license and remember, “buyer beware.”

-Leslie Hughes is the CEO and Founder of iSPY Visuals, Inc., a search one and done aggregation tool for visual content.
-Hughes has over 20 years experience in digital media licensing, content production, and distribution, including having been President of Bill Gates’ Corbis Images, and President of the Markets and Products Group for Corbis Corp.
+Leslie Hughes is the CEO and Founder of iSPY Technologies, Inc. and iSPY Visuals, an intelligent search tool and workspace for visual content users.
+Hughes has nearly 30 years experience in digital media licensing, content production, and distribution, including having been President of Bill Gates’ Corbis Images, and President of the Markets and Products Group for Corbis Corp.
 She became an entrepreneur 10 years ago.
 Hughes has consulted or been part of 6 start-ups and 12 acquisitions.
-She has an MBA from the Cox School of Business at Southern Methodist University, is the proud mother of two and lives and works in New York.
+She has an MBA from the Cox School of Business at Southern Methodist University and a BA from Colorado College.
+She is married and recently moved to Colorado.